dtcooper/python-dispmanx/README.md

 # Python Wrapper for the Raspberry Pi's DispmanX API

-This is a Python library for interacting with a buffer using the DispmanX.
+This is a Python library for interacting with the Raspberry Pi's DispmanX video API.
+Some use cases for this are,

+  * Directly writing to the lowlevel graphics layer of your Pi with relatively high performance (for Python).
+There's no need to install X11.
+  * Small [pygame][pygame] or [Pillow][pillow]-based applications can overlayed
+    onto the screen, with full support for transparency.

+This library uses [ctypes][ctypes] to directly interact with your Raspberry Pi's `bcm_host.so` library.

 ## Usage